Use Zapier MCP with your client

 5. Click Create MCP Server.
 The dialog box will close.

 6. In the top menu bar, select the Connect tab.
+This will contain instructions specific to the client you selected.

 Note